This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-Mae Salong is a peaceful mountain top town in northern Thailand known for Oolong tea production.
-Its location near the Myanmar border and prominent Chinese influence make it an interesting place to spend some time.
+Mae Salong is a mountain top town in northern Thailand known for Oolong tea production.
+Its location near the Myanmar border and prominent Chinese influence makes it an interesting place to spend some time.
 We stayed almost a week!

 Here are the things we love about Mae Salong:

 Getting our own little cottage for $10/night at Shin Sane Guest House.
 It was chilly enough in the evenings to need a comforter!The friendly, helpful staff.

 The bustling morning market around the corner from our guest house.

 Trying something new at the market for breakfast every morning.

 Spontaneously being invited to and attending a Thai-Chinese wedding.